Cookie

 An FTP client is the software that you install on your local device.
 It then uses FTP protocol to access an FTP server that you’ll connect to over the internet or locally via a TCP network.
 The client is the host device, while the FTP server is the central server.

-While each has its pros and cons, we’ve found that Commander One is one of the best FTP for Mac and an excellent option to start with, thanks to its generous functionality and intuitive interface.
+While each app has its pros and cons, we’ve found Commander One to be the best FTP for Mac.
+It’s an excellent option to start with, thanks to all the features it provides and its intuitive interface.
 You can use the trial version to give it a spin for free before upgrading to the premium edition.

 Our advice would be to think of what you value in an FTP client and go from there.
 Is a fast interface a priority for you, or do you need a lot of support for connection types?
 We’ve gone over some of the pros and cons that should help you find a FTP client to suit your tastes, so you can experiment with a trial version before deciding if you want to fully upgrade.